yugabyte/ybm-cli/docs/ybm_dr_config_create.md

 Create DR for a cluster

 ```
-ybm dr create [flags]
+ybm dr config create [flags]
 ```

 ### Options

 ```
       --databases stringArray   [REQUIRED] Databases to be replicated.
 Please provide a comma separated list of database names <db-name-1>,<db-name-2>.
-      --dr-name string               [REQUIRED] Name of the DR configuration.
   -h, --help                    help for create
+      --name string             [REQUIRED] Name of the DR configuration.
-      --source-cluster-name string   [REQUIRED] Source cluster in the DR configuration.
+      --source-cluster string   [REQUIRED] Source cluster in the DR configuration.
-      --target-cluster-name string   [REQUIRED] Target cluster in the DR configuration.
+      --target-cluster string   [REQUIRED] Target cluster in the DR configuration.
 ```

 ### Options inherited from parent commands